Malian army clashes with Tuareg rebels for second day in Kidal

 Colonel Souleymane Maiga, an army spokesman, said the shooting erupted outside the Malian Solidarity Bank (BMS) where fighting raged on Sunday.
 The MNLA said three of its fighters were wounded in Sunday’s combat.

-On Friday, two soldiers were wounded in a grenade attack at the same place, a day after the MNLA suspended its participation in the peace process.
-The rebels accuse newly elected President Ibrahim Boubacar Keita of failing to honor a June ceasefire accord.
+On Friday, two soldiers had been injured in a grenade attack at the same place, a day after the MNLA suspended its participation in the peace process.
+The rebels accuse newly elected President Ibrahim Boubacar Keita of failing to honor a June ceasefire deal.

 The agreement had committed Mali to opening talks on greater regional autonomy for the north within two months of a new government taking office.
-Keita won an August 11 presidential run-off by a landslide with a pledge to reunite the impoverished former French colony.
+Keita won an August 11 presidential runoff by a landslide with a pledge to restore Mali’s pride and reunite the impoverished former French colony.

-The clashes in Kidal followed a suicide car bomb attack near an army camp in the northern town of Timbuktu on Saturday in which the two attackers and at least two civilians were killed.

-In a statement to Mauritania’s Alakhbar news website, which has contacts with militant groups, a spokesman for Al Qaeda in the Islamic Maghreb (AQIM) - its north African wing - claimed responsibility for the suicide attack.

-In Kidal, a resident who asked not to be identified said the Tuareg rebels had brought arms and fighters into the town overnight.
-The combatants were loyal to local chieftain Iyad ag Ghali, he said.
+A Kidal resident, who asked not to be identified, said the Tuareg rebels had brought arms and fighters into the town overnight.
+The combatants were loyal to local chieftain Iyad ag Ghali.

 A military official, who also asked not to be identified, confirmed that Iyad Ag Ghali’s forces were entering the town.